althomi3/bubbleShooterFlameFlutter/README.md

-# brickbreaker_game_flutter_flame

-Creates a brick breaker game with Flutter and Flame by following along the Google Codelab tutorial: https://codelabs.developers.google.com/codelabs/flutter-flame-brick-breaker#3
+# Remake of the OG bubble shooter game

+This project is a custom remake of the OG Bubble Shooter game by Taito Corporation from the 90's.
+Framework: Flutter
+Language: Dart
+Game Engine: Flame